tanersener/mobile-ffmpeg/README.md

 - Supports `armv7`, `armv7s`, `arm64`, `i386` and `x86_64` architectures
 - `ARC` enabled library
 - Built with `-fembed-bitcode` flag
+- Creates IOS shared/dynamic universal (fat) library
-- Creates IOS dynamic universal (fat) library
+- Creates IOS static universal (fat) library
 - Creates IOS dynamic framework for IOS 8 or later

 ### 2. Using
-Prebuilt libraries are available under [Github](https://github.com/tanersener/mobile-ffmpeg/releases), [JCenter](https://bintray.com/bintray/jcenter) and [CocoaPods](https://cocoapods.org)
+Prebuilt libraries are available at [Github](https://github.com/tanersener/mobile-ffmpeg/releases), [JCenter](https://bintray.com/bintray/jcenter) and [CocoaPods](https://cocoapods.org).
+Refer to [Using IOS Universal Binaries](https://github.com/tanersener/mobile-ffmpeg/wiki/Using-IOS-Universal-Binaries) guide to import IOS universal binaries released at [Github](https://github.com/tanersener/mobile-ffmpeg/releases).

 There are eight different prebuilt packages.
 Below you can see which external libraries are enabled in each of them.